brucou/react-state-driven/README.md

 Our state machine is basically a function which takes an input and returns outputs.
 The inputs received by the machine are meant to be mapped to events triggered by the user through the user interface.
 The outputs from the machine are commands representing what commands/effects to perform on the interfaced system(s).
-Some commands always occur when transitioning to a given control state of the state machine : we gather those commands in `entryActions`.
 The mapping between user/system events and machine input is performed by `preprocessor`.
-The commands output by the machine are mapped to handlers gathered in `commandHandlers` so our `Machine` component knows how to run a command when it receives one. `componentWillUpdate` and `componentDidUpdate` are overriding default behaviour of the eponym lifecycle hooks for the `Machine` component.
+The commands output  by the machine are mapped to handlers gathered in `commandHandlers` so our `Machine`  component knows how to run a command when it receives one.
+ `componentWillUpdate` and `componentDidUpdate` are overriding default behaviour of the eponym lifecycle hooks for the `Machine` component.

 A run of the machine would then be like this :
 - The machine will encapsulate the following properties as part of its extended state : `query`,